-Figure 3.28 Daily and cumulative abundance estimates for adult steelhead that migrated upstream of the Seton Dam from April 1 to May 31.
-Previous years represents 2019 only, which was the first year the resistivity counter was operated during the steelhead migration period.
+Figure 3.30 Daily and cumulative abundance estimates for adult steelhead that migrated upstream of the Seton Dam from April 1 to May 31.
+Previous years represents 2019 and 2020.
+2019 was the first year the resistivity counter was operated during the steelhead migration period.